Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Experiments

-Furthermore, we conducted additional experiments using \emph{LSTM}, \emph{AdaBoost-LSTM} ensemble learning on trading data with the inclusion of different other modalities; (d) the hash rate, (e) search volume and (f) blockchain data (i.e. all six attributes).
-Table~\ref{tab:comp2} represents the obtained evaluation results of both models.
-Although the error of (d) is slightly higher for \emph{AdaBoost-LSTM}, which might be caused by the boosting process, the low error obtained by \emph{LSTM} when including the hash rate indicates that it is a good factor to accurately forecast the price.

-The results of (e) show that search volumes did not rally affect the performance of both \emph{LSTM} and \emph{AdaBoost-LSTM} when merged with trading data.
-However, search volumes can be hypothesized to perform better when merged with other attributes such as social media sentiments because both represent ``\emph{public awareness}''.
+Additionally, we performed further experiments applying \emph{LSTM} and \emph{CoMForE} on trading data, supplemented with various other modalities; (d) the hash rate, (e) search volume, and (f) blockchain data encompassing all six modalities.
+The evaluation results of both models are presented in Table~\ref{tab:comp2}.
+While the error for (d) is marginally higher for \emph{CoMForE}, which is possibly due to the boosting process, the lower error observed for \emph{LSTM} when incorporating the hash rate suggests it as a beneficial factor for a more precise price forecasting.
+The findings from (e) suggest that search volumes did not notably influence the performance of either \emph{LSTM} or \emph{CoMForE} when combined with trading data.
+However, it can be speculated that search volumes could exhibit enhanced performance when integrated with other modalities, such as social media sentiments, as both represent a measure of ``public awareness''.

-The results of (f) for both models demonstrate that applying blockchain information and trading data significantly improves the forecasting performance compared to applying only the hash rate.
-However, \emph{AdaBoost-LSTM} ensemble learning testing errors are considerably higher than those of \emph{LSTM}.
-When using the blockchain data as a single input to both models as illustrated in Figure \ref{fig:onlyblockchain}, \emph{AdaBoost-LSTM} did not forecast the price accurately but could follow the price trend.
-These results demonstrate the existence of a correlation between blockchain data and cryptocurrency prices to the extent that they can help models forecast the prices.
-Other qualitative results are shown in Appendix~\ref{apn:qlt}.
+The outcomes presented in column (f) for both models substantiate that incorporating blockchain data and trading data significantly enhances predictive accuracy compared to using the hash rate alone.
+However, the testing errors encountered with the \emph{CoMForE} are notably larger than those found with the \emph{LSTM} model.
+As demonstrated in Figure \ref{fig:onlyblockchain}, when blockchain data was utilized as the sole input for both models, \emph{CoMForE} didn't precisely forecast the price, though it could track the price trend.
+These results highlight a noticeable correlation between blockchain data and cryptocurrency prices, which can assist in the prediction of cryptocurrency prices.
+To the best of our knowledge, this is the first study to integrate blockchain data into an analytical framework for predicting cryptocurrency prices.
+For further insights into the interplay between different modality combinations, Figure~\ref{fig:allmodalitiesOneplot} showcases the qualitative results of \emph{CoMForE} and \emph{LSTM} over a randomly sampled 100-day testing interval across all combinations.

-To answer \textbf{RQ2}, we applied both \emph{LSTM} and the \emph{AdaBoost-LSTM} ensemble learning model using the concatenation of all attributes.
-Table~\ref{tab:evaluationAll} presents the obtained results, demonstrating that embedding all four attribute categories (trading data, social media sentiments, search volumes, and blockchain data) contribute to obtaining significantly better results as there is an improvement of $\$75.312$ in MAE, resulting in a $36.32\%$ improvement in the price forecasting performance.
-The qualitative results on a 100-days interval for both models are shown in Figure~\ref{fig:fullmodels}, where it is evident that obtained forecasts are close to the actual price.